 But there was nothing passive about it and I want to bust open some misconceptions you probably have based on the advertising language that’s so prevalent around passive income products these days.

 The following are the 3 biggest misconceptions about passive income:

-  1. You have great information, so people will buy.
+1. You have great info, so people will buy.